I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/nf-spbcx-spbrequestcaptureioothertransferlist.md

 ## -remarks
 <p>This method must be called in the context of the process in which the buffer addresses are valid.
 Typically, the SPB controller driver calls this method from the <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> event callback function that the driver supplies as an input parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450907">SpbControllerSetIoOtherCallback</a> method.</p>

 <p>The maximum IRQL at which the SPB controller driver can call this method depends on whether the originator of the I/O request is running in user mode or in kernel mode.
 If the request originated from user mode, the driver must call this method at PASSIVE_LEVEL.
 If the request originated from kernel mode, the driver must call this method at IRQL &lt;= DISPATCH_LEVEL.
-The driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549971">WdfRequestGetRequestorMode</a> method to determine the originator's mode.
-However, this call is typically unnecessary because the driver can rely on the SPB framework extension (SpbCx) to call the driver's <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> function at the appropriate IRQL.</p>
+The driver can call the <a href="..\wdfrequest\nf-wdfrequest-wdfrequestgetrequestormode.md">WdfRequestGetRequestorMode</a> method to determine the originator's mode.

-<p>The following code example shows how an SPB controller driver's <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> event callback function can use the <b>SpbRequestCaptureIoOtherTransferList</b> method to obtain the I/O buffer or buffers from a custom IOCTL request.</p>

-<p>This method must be called in the context of the process in which the buffer addresses are valid.
-Typically, the SPB controller driver calls this method from the <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> event callback function that the driver supplies as an input parameter to the <a href="https://msdn.microsoft.com/library/windows/hardware/hh450907">SpbControllerSetIoOtherCallback</a> method.</p>

-<p>The maximum IRQL at which the SPB controller driver can call this method depends on whether the originator of the I/O request is running in user mode or in kernel mode.
-If the request originated from user mode, the driver must call this method at PASSIVE_LEVEL.
-If the request originated from kernel mode, the driver must call this method at IRQL &lt;= DISPATCH_LEVEL.
-The driver can call the <a href="https://msdn.microsoft.com/library/windows/hardware/ff549971">WdfRequestGetRequestorMode</a> method to determine the originator's mode.
 However, this call is typically unnecessary because the driver can rely on the SPB framework extension (SpbCx) to call the driver's <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> function at the appropriate IRQL.</p>

 <p>The following code example shows how an SPB controller driver's <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-io-in-caller-context.md">EvtIoInCallerContext</a> event callback function can use the <b>SpbRequestCaptureIoOtherTransferList</b> method to obtain the I/O buffer or buffers from a custom IOCTL request.</p>